Want fast food but know you should resist because you're pregnant? These recipe makeovers let you indulge guilt-free.

 Olive oil spray

-Bake for 5 minutes.
-Carefully flip the chicken.
-Bake for 5-7 minutes longer, or until the breading is crunchy but not browned and the chicken is no longer pink inside.
+Bake for 8 minutes.
+Carefully flip the rings.
+Bake for 8-12 minutes longer, or until the breading is crisp.